Universal City Studios, Inc. v. Corley: Circuit court ruling

 Corley's appeal at the Second Circuit, now under the name Universal City Studios, Inc. v.
 Corley because Shawn Reimerdes had been removed as a defendant, received numerous amicus curiae briefs from both the entertainment industry and supporters of Internet innovations.

 In November 2001, the Second Circuit upheld Kaplan's ruling at the lower court.
 However, the circuit court found merit in Corley's view that computer programs are a form of protected speech regardless of whether they are in source code or object code form, which commentators regarded as significant.
 The circuit court opined that the Digital Millennium Copyright Act could be subjected to intermediate scrutiny as a partial restriction on free speech.
 Citing the Supreme Court precedent Hill v.
 Colorado, the circuit court held that some laws can restrict speech for reasons that are "justified without reference to the content" if there are larger public benefits from the speech restrictions.
-Hence, due to the conflict with the DMCA in the present case, DeCSS was held to be a form of speech but it could be restricted due to its functionality (anti-circumvention that is prohibited per the DMCA) and not its content.
+Hence, due to the conflict with the DMCA in the present case, DeCSS was held to be a form of speech but it could be restricted due to its functionality (circumvention that is prohibited per the DMCA) and not its content.

 The circuit court also considered Corley's fair use defense, as Corley argued that DeCSS allowed users to watch encrypted DVDs, which prior to that point had been impossible on Linux machines.
 The circuit court held that the specific facts of the present case were beyond the types of fair use that are permissible under the DMCA.
 According to the court, "the Appellants do not claim to be making fair use of any copyrighted materials, and nothing in the injunction prohibits them from making such fair use.
 They are barred from trafficking in a decryption code that enables unauthorized access to copyrighted materials."

 Impact and subsequent developments

 Both the district and circuit court rulings were controversial, and have been widely criticized by free speech advocates such as the American Civil Liberties Union and the Electronic Frontier Foundation, as well as the American Library Association, the author of The Boondocks, and others, due to upholding legal restrictions on expressive programming code.
 On the other hand, some media and content-owning organizations, such as the National Football League and Major League Baseball, supported the decisions.

 Corley initially planned to appeal the circuit court decision to the Supreme Court, but decided not to after consultation with his lawyers.
-Despite the courts' rulings, the DeCSS code is still widely available on the Internet.
+Despite the courts' rulings, the DeCSS code is still widely available on the Internet and has been used in many subsequent video ripping products.